 What about Eun Gyul?!

 I would have liked to see more of an ending for Eun Gyul.
 Sometimes the second male leads really get the shaft and it kills me… especially because Eun Gyul was so endearing and sweet.
-It was especially difficult watching him grapple over his feelings for Jae Hee when he thought she was a boy.
+It was difficult to watch Eun Gyul struggle.
+He’s overwhelmed by his emotions and is having a hard time grappling with the situation; he truly thinks Jae Hee is a boy.

-True, she had to keep her identity under wraps for Tae Joon’s sake, but once she had gotten him back on track, I wish she would have fessed up to Eun Gyul because he had to suffer for a long time — wondering about his sexuality.
+Yes, it’s true that she had to keep her identity under wraps for Tae Joon’s sake, but once she had gotten him back on track, I wish she would have fessed up to Eun Gyul.
+He had to suffer for a long time—wondering about his sexuality.
 It’s why I understood his heartbreak and anger when he accidentally discovers that she’s a girl.
 Eventually, he didn’t care about his sexuality and whether Jae Hee was a girl or a boy, but the point is that I feel some of his suffering was unnecessary since Eun Gyul was her best friend.

 All in all, I enjoyed this series immensely.
 I felt that Jae Hee was a really likable female lead for the most part.
 She often sacrificed her own desires to help those around her succeed.
 Yes, she was oblivious to Eun Gyul’s feelings for her until he confessed, and I felt bad that she didn’t/couldn’t reveal the truth then.